GadekarPooja/Customer-Shopping-Behavior-Dashboard/README.md

 # Customer-Shopping-Behavior-Dashboard

  📌 Project Overview
-This project focuses on analyzing customer shopping behavior using an end-to-end data analytics workflow.
+This project focuses on analyzing customer shopping behavior using an end-to-end data analytics .

 The goal is to extract meaningful insights from raw data and build an interactive dashboard for better business decision-making.